-- The remote display and operating module DKX001 is only available for the following housing version: order code for "Housing": option A "Aluminum, coated" - The measuring instrument is always supplied with a dummy cover when the remote display and operating module DKX001 is ordered directly with the measuring instrument.
+- The remote display and operating module DKX001 is available as an optional extra $\rightarrow \cong 241..$ - The remote display and operating module DKX001 is only available for the following housing versions, order code for "Housing": - Option A "Aluminum, coated" - Option L "Cast, stainless" - The measuring instrument is always supplied with a dummy cover when the remote display and operating module DKX001 is ordered directly with the measuring instrument.
 Display or operation at the transmitter is not possible in this case. - If ordered subsequently, the remote display and operating module DKX001 may not be connected at the same time as the existing measuring instrument display module.
 Only one display or operation unit may be connected to the transmitter at any one time.

-■ 37 $Operation\ via\ remote\ display\ and\ operating\ module\ DKX001$
+■ 37 Operation via remote display and operating module DKX001